 The Final Verdict: A-

 If you haven’t seen this film, I highly recommend it for the entire family.
 Trust me, you are gonna laugh your butt off!
+What the heck is wrong with other critics?
+Seriously!
+That was a funny as heck movie!

 This is the only time I like something Dan Schneider related.
 His television shows are terrible, except for All That and Keenan & Kel.